trychlos/pwix-accounts-conf/README.md

 See [below](#configuration) to use it as a setter.

-When used as a getter, you have to explicitely call the option function to get its value.
+When used as a getter, you have to explicitely call the option function to get its value (see `pwix:options`).

 Example: